This post may contain affiliate links. Read the full disclosure here.

-Using the neem oil spray deters pests and kills any that might be hanging around.
+Using the neem oil or castile soap spray deters pests and kills any that might be hanging around.
 Other pest control methods I employ are keeping spiders on my plants to eat bugs.
 It works like a charm if you can get them to stay.

 You can make Monstera grow faster by fertilising them properly